-It’s earnings season.
+It’s earnings season on Wall Street.
 Think: when you had to come clean about your grades and ask your parents to sign your report card, but for public companies.
-It’s when everyone from GM to Netflix and Tesla tells investors how much money they’ve made in the last quarter.
-Here’s what this means for your wallet.
+It’s when everyone from GM to Netflix and Tesla to big banks like JPMorgan Chase and Wells Fargo tells investors how much money they’ve made in the last quarter.

-theSkimm: Companies’ earnings reports can move the market today and set the mood for what’s to come.
-It’s a good reminder of why it’s important not to put all your eggs in one basket.
+theSkimm: Earnings reports can move the market today and set the mood for what’s to come.
+It’s also a good reminder of why it’s important not to put all your (financial) eggs in one basket.
 If your investments are diversified with a mix of stocks across different sectors and even countries, your money should be protected from big market swings.
-Which is the whole point.